Zilula/lancesLife/content/blog/redux-selectors/index.md

     notes: [{ title: 'TITLE', body: 'BODY' }, { title: 'TITLE2', body: 'BODY2' }]
 };
 ```
-You could write a selector tha return the entire array of item like this.
+You could write a selector that return the entire array of item like this.

 ```
 export const getNotes = state => {